-Lead guitarist James Murphy was, soon after, diagnosed with a brain tumor.
+Lead guitarist James Murphy was soon after diagnosed with a brain tumor.
 Through various fundraisers, he raised the money to afford surgery and eventually made a full recovery, but was unable to recall anything from the recording of The Gathering.
-In 2001, Chuck Billy was diagnosed with germ cell seminoma, a rare form of testicular cancer, but it only affected his lungs and heart; his cancer was also treated successfully.
+In 2001, Chuck Billy was diagnosed with germ cell seminoma, a rare form of testicular cancer, it spread but only affected his lungs and heart; his cancer was also treated successfully.

 Eric Peterson formed a black metal side project called Dragonloard, involving most of the other band members.
 In 2001 he released First Strike Still Deadly.